 These tips are by no means a complete list, but I hope they can help you to launch a basic online store and get some income rolling in!
 Keep in mind that an online shop isn’t something you set up and forget about.
 It constantly changes and evolves as your business and experience grow.

 In the future, I hope to post some more articles that go into more depth about how to optimize your site to rank better in search results, as well as more ideas for marketing your shop and building your brand.
 I’d love to hear from you about what you want to know!
 Are there any topics you’d like to learn more about?
 If you already have an online shop and are struggling to get sales, what would help you move forward?
-Leave a comment or question below!
+Send me a message if you have questions!